SDWA phone: 01786 469518

 Who is the refuge for?

 Refuge accommodation is safe accommodation for all women and their children who are leaving domestic abuse.
 The refuge is normally full, and is available on a first come first served basis, based on an assessment of your needs and how safe you are at the moment.
 If the refuge is full, we will support you to look at other options and enable you to keep yourself and your children as safe as possible.
-The refuge is open to women who have experience of domestic abuse in same sex relationships, and to transgender women.
+The refuge is open to women who have experience of domestic abuse in same sex relationships.

 What kind of accommodation is available?